 AP US History Summer Readings and Assignments

 - Four required readings over the summer.
-All posted below 1-4 and due Aug 13-15.
+All posted below 1-4 and due Aug 17-18.
 Take notes and master content, big overall themes not minutia.
 However, always be able to support your answers and discussions with evidence, facts.

 2. Required Reading The Labor Problem at Jamestown 1607-1618 and; Take notes. https://4.files.edl.io/edda/04/12/18/134942-d0af5920-863f-4685-b811-f59faed8bf11.pdf

 3. Required Reading Online Chapters 1-2: - A Peoples History of the United States by Howard Zinn, take notes at http://www.historyisaweapon.com/zinnapeopleshistory.html